zaproxy/action-baseline/README.md

 ### `fail_action`

 **Optional** By default ZAP Docker container will fail with an [exit code](https://github.com/zaproxy/zaproxy/blob/efb404d38280dc9ecf8f88c9b0c658385861bdcf/docker/zap-baseline.py#L31), if it identifies any alerts.
 Set this option to `true` if you want to fail the status of the GitHub Scan if ZAP identifies any alerts during the scan.

+### `process_report`

+**Optional** By default ZAP Docker container will create a new GitHub issue for every new scan.
+Set it to `false` to only produce the ZAP reports but create no issues.

 ## Example usage